Welcome Island Blast

 Ready to Book?

-$99/person minimum 4 persons.
+$125/person minimum 2 persons.
+Tiered pricing for larger groups.
 No pets on a public tour.
 Children under eight are not permitted and persons with back or neck issues or the frail are strongly advised to avoid this trip.
-A private Kaministiqua river trip or a catamaran trip would be the best alternative.
+A private Kaministiqua river zodiac trip, a monohull or a catamaran sailing trip would be the best alternative.

 $495 +$10/person to a maximum of 12.
 Pets are welcome on a private tours only.
 This trip can also be diverted to zoom up the Kaministiqua River if the lake conditions are too rough for pets or small children.